jamkelly89/Gaps_Islands_SQL_Problem/README.md

 I was able to reduce the runtime from 2+ hours down to 20 seconds

 ## Research
 There is a lot of information on the "Gaps & Islands problem" or "time interval union problem" with solutions in many languages.
 I enjoyed the one I found from Itzik the New 1: 17 seconds found [here](https://www.itprotoday.com/development-techniques-and-management/solutions-packing-date-and-time-intervals-puzzle).
 The solution references a problem called maximum concurrent sessions.
+The Itzik solution I pulled was not the fastest solution posted, but the one I enjoyed implementing for my application.

 It is really cool to treat the start and ends as discrete events.
 I found the replacing of joins with math to be pretty slick.